socrata-cookbooks/maitred/README.md

 [codeclimate]: https://codeclimate.com/github/socrata-cookbooks/maitred
 [coveralls]: https://coveralls.io/r/socrata-cookbooks/maitred

-A Chef cookbook for configuring a new Chef server.
+A Chef cookbook for configuring a Chef Server.
+This cookbook wraps chef-ingredient to provide an easier method of configuration, via either a recipe and attributes, or a set of custom resources.

+Configuration is split up into separate .d-style config files for each Chef Server "component" (Bookshelf, Nginx, etc.).

 Requirements
 ============

+This cookbook requires Chef 12.5+.

+It uses the
+[chef-ingredient](https://supermarket.chef.io/cookbooks/chef-ingredient)
-This cookbook uses the [chef-ingredient](https://supermarket.chef.io/cookbooks/chef-ingredient) cookbook to install Chef Server components.
+cookbook to install Chef Server components.